Bachelor’s Degrees in Educational/Instructional Technology

 There are 15 colleges that offer a bachelor’s degree in educational/instructional technology.
 Learn more about the most popular 15 below:

 The 2nd most popular school in the country for educational/instructional technology majors who are seeking their bachelor's degree is The University of Arizona Global Campus.
 Each year, around 31,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,280 per year, while in-state graduate students, on average, pay $13,720 per year.
-During the 2020-2021 academic year, 21 people received their bachelor's degree in educational/instructional technology from UAGC.
-Of these students, 52% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,240 per year, while in-state graduate students, on average, pay $12,645 per year.
+During the most recent year for which we have data, 21 people received their bachelor's degree in educational/instructional technology from UAGC.
+Of these students, 64% were women and 36% were members of underrepresented racial-ethnic groups.

 The 3rd most popular school in the country for educational/instructional technology majors who are seeking their bachelor's degree is University of New Mexico - Main Campus.
 Roughly 22,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,605 per year, while in-state graduate students, on average, pay $6,050 per year.
-During the 2020-2021 academic year, 13 people received their bachelor's degree in educational/instructional technology from UNM.
-Of these students, 62% were women and 77% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $6,803 per year, while in-state graduate students, on average, pay $6,287 per year.
+During the most recent year for which we have data, 13 people received their bachelor's degree in educational/instructional technology from UNM.
+Around 88% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 Explore Major by State